hamza-m1/you-matter/README.md

 # You Matter

-This is a mental health awareness site offering clear explanations of common conditions, quick practical tips, and links to trusted resources.
+This is a mental health awareness site offering explanations of common conditions, quick practical tips, and links to trusted resources.
 The user base is newcomers to mental health topics, people feeling stressed, and users seeking reputable external help.

 ## Design and Planning